oar-team/kameleon/docs/source/recipe.rst

 .. code-block:: yaml

     - software_install:
+        - packages: "debian-keyring ntp zip unzip rsync sudo"
+        - add_contribs_source
         - update_repositories
-        - add_contribs_source
         - clean
-        - extra_packages
+        - install_extra_packages
-        - packages: "debian-keyring ntp zip unzip rsync sudo"

 Steps path
 ~~~~~~~~~~

-The steps are YAML formated files stored in the ``recipe/steps`` directory of
+The steps are YAML formated files stored in the ``steps`` directory which is
-the :ref:`workspace`.
-To enable a better recipe reuse and ease of write the steps
+located in the same directory as the recipe.
+To enable a better recipe reuse
-are stored by default in specific folders depending on the sections.
+and ease of write the steps are stored by default in specific folders depending
+on the sections.

 Kameleon is looking for the steps files using the ``include_steps`` list value,
 if it is set in the recipe (NOT mandatory).
 These includes are often the